-Course forgiveness is implemented when a student repeats a course and the last grade awarded (excluding grades of W) replaces the previous grade in the computation of the cumulative grade point average.
-The grade point average during the term in which the course was first attempted will not be affected.
+Course forgiveness is implemented when a student repeats a course and the highest grade awarded (excluding grades of W) replaces all previous grades for that course in the computation of the cumulative grade point average.
 The official transcript will list the course and grade each time it is attempted.

-When a student completes a course more than once, all grades for the course (excluding the first grade) will be used in computing the cumulative grade point average.
+When a student completes a course more than once, only the highest grade will be used in computing the cumulative grade point average and all other grades excluded from the grade point average.
 Official transcripts will list each course in which a student was enrolled.